 The majority of college credit courses are taught on weekdays during the day, with selected courses offered during the evenings and/or on Saturdays.
-Continuing education and workforce training courses are scheduled throughout these time periods; contact TSTC Corporate Training Division for details.
+Continuing education and workforce training courses are scheduled throughout these time periods; contact Corporate College office for details.